Backpacking Photography Gear Tips

 Pro Tip: Pro or Prosumer level cameras are much more rugged, and have better weather seals than consumer-level cameras.
 Something to consider if you regularly visit dusty, and or rainy environments, or are hard on your gear.

 Nikon D850 Yes, it’s heavy, but it’s well-built with all the features I need and more.
 Its 45.7-megapixel sensor is outstanding for night sky photography and mural-size prints.

 Really Right Stuff L Plate Used for quick release in conjunction with Really Right Stuff Tripod Ballhead.

-Wide or ultra wide to short telephoto lenses will cover most situations.
+Wide or ultra-wide to short telephoto lenses will cover most situations.
 Again, go with the highest quality you can afford.
-It wood be ideal to bring just one zoom lens with a focal length from 20-200mm.
+It would be ideal to bring just one zoom lens with a focal length from 20-200mm.
 However, the quality of such a lens may not be optimum.

 Many photographers will swear by the quality of prime lenses, but for our purpose bringing an armload of them isn’t practical.
 One wide-angle zoom lens, plus a normal to short telephoto zoom lens would be a good option.